Ph.D. in Applied Developmental Psychology

 - ADP student Sheena Jeswani was awarded the American Psychological Association of Graduate Students (APAGS) 2014 Fall Basic Psychological Science Research Grant which includes a $1000 grant for her research.

 - Dr. Joshua Brown has been elected to serve as one of the five senior representatives on the Steering Committee of the University-Based Child and Family Policy (CFP) Consortium.
 View more on our Blog.

-- ADP student Sheen Jeswani wins 2014 APA Division 52 Student International Research Award.
+- ADP student Sheena Jeswani wins 2014 APA Division 52 Student International Research Award.
 View more on our Blog

 - Amid national discourse on race, recent ADP graduate Sara Douglass' dissertation on ethnic putdowns receives press.
 S-R-A, Fordham Notes.